KushalMeghani1644/Rusty-Checker/README.md

 # Rusty-Checker

-⚡ A simple Rust-based RowHammer vulnerability checker
+⚡ A simple Rust-based **RowHammer vulnerability checker**

-Rusty-Checker allocates a block of memory and simulates hammering adjacent rows to detect any bit flips or anomalies that may indicate a RowHammer vulnerability on your machine.
+Rusty-Checker allocates a block of memory and simulates hammering adjacent rows to detect any bit flips or anomalies that may indicate a RowHammer vulnerability on your system.

-> ⚠️ **WARNING:** This tool performs memory access patterns that may cause unintended side effects on vulnerable hardware.
-> It is intended for **educational and diagnostic purposes only**.
-> **Use at your own risk.**
-> I am **not responsible** for any data corruption, hardware instability, or other damage caused by the use of this code.

-## Features
-- Allocates and hammers memory to detect unusual latency or potential vulnerability indicators.
-- Extremely lightweight and safe (does not attempt to exploit or flip actual DRAM bits).
-- Fast hammering simulation with timing.
+> ⚠️ **WARNING**

-> ⚠️ **WARNING:** This tool performs memory access patterns that may cause unintended side effects on vulnerable hardware.
+> This tool performs memory access patterns that may cause unintended side effects on vulnerable hardware.
-> It is intended for **educational and diagnostic purposes only**.
+> It is intended for educational and diagnostic purposes **only**.
-> **Use at your own risk.**
-> I am **not responsible** for any data corruption, hardware instability, or other damage caused by the use of this code.
+> **Use at your own risk**.
+The author is **not responsible** for any data corruption, hardware instability, or other damage caused by the use of this code.

+---

 ## 🚀 Features

-- Memory hammering simulation in Rust.
+- Memory hammering simulation in pure Rust.
-- Detects possible RowHammer-style anomalies.
+- Detects possible RowHammer-style anomalies via timing and access patterns.
+- Lightweight and safe (does **not** attempt to exploit or flip actual DRAM bits).
-- CLI support for configurable memory size (in MB).
+- Configurable via CLI: memory size (in MB), hammer count, and more.

+---

 ## 🛠 Usage